openshift/openshift-pep/openshift-pep-011-docker-containerization.md

 **Note** There are also user and memory namespaces but those are not enabled in Fedora by default.

+The LibVirt-Sandbox
-The LibVirt-Sandbox project[http://libvirt.org/git/?p=libvirt-sandbox.git] has packaged up these namespaces and provided a convenient way of setting up isolated containers.
+project[http://libvirt.org/git/?p=libvirt-sandbox.git] has packaged up these namespaces and provided a convenient way of setting up isolated containers.
 These containers can also be easily managed through the libvirt API.
+At the same time, [Docker](www.docker.io), currently based on the LXC tooling, has introduced an ecosystem and management model around LXC that also introduces a filesystem namespace for isolating container dependencies.

-It is desirable to introduce LibVirt and Kernel namespace based containerization into OpenShift.
+It is desirable to introduce Docker, LibVirt, and Kernel namespace based containerization into OpenShift.
 For hosters, containerization helps make the economics work by allowing for a higher degree of overcommit.
 For anyone else running OpenShift, containerization massively simplifies setup and operations by making virtualization optional.
+The use of Docker takes the final step in allowing the containers running on OpenShift to isolate and version the dependency chains that user software depends on.

 # Goals